LATITUDE Gallery New York

 Alongside, Tianshu Zhang paints figures that emerge and dissolve simultaneously.
 Flesh folds into shapes; bodies soften into liquified color.
 The morphing forms hover between intimacy and abstraction, as if caught mid-transformation — lovers, ghosts, embryos, selves.
 Saturated violets, bruised pinks, and glowing ambers move across the canvas like weather passing through skin.
 What remains is articulated sensations: tenderness stretched across instability.

 Together, Lee and Zhang construct an emotional ecology of ephemerality.
 One gathers remnants; the other dissolves forms.
 One works through object and symbol, the other through atmosphere and bodily metamorphosis.
-Yet both return insistently to the same question: what does it mean to hold onto something that cannot remains?
+Yet both return insistently to the same question: what does it mean to hold onto something that cannot remain?

 Mayflies belong to a day in May, or so they say.
 Yet this one arrives late.